codeamt/platform-capitalism/README.md

 See `LICENSE` file for details.

----

 ## 🙏 Acknowledgments

 - Ashley Mears for foundational research on platform labor and creator economies
-- Claude Sonnet 3.5 for development assistance
+- Claude Sonnet 3.5 and Gemini 3 for development assistance
 - FastHTML framework
 - MonsterUI component library
 - Hugging Face community